 Nature-friendly banks

-A nature-friendly bank (nvo) is a gradually sloping transition from land to water where it is good for aquatic plants and animals.
-Nature-friendly banks are mowed in phases with a lot of vegetation remaining.
-These banks consist of wet wide shallow zones with plants protruding below and above the water.
-The wider this zone from open water to dry slope, the higher the biodiversity.
-Nature-friendly banks are "the home of the fish," and if this is in order, other species such as aquatic insects and amphibians come naturally.
-Fish can lay their eggs on the plants and it is place where young fish can shelter from pike, for example.
-The drier (reed) zone forms "the home of birds and small (mammals).
-In spring, perennial reed is needed for nest-building by reed warblers, among others.
+A nature-friendly bank (nvo) is a gradually sloping transition from land to water, where aquatic plants and animals thrive.
+We mow nature-friendly banks in phases, leaving a lot of vegetation in place.
+These banks consist of wet, wide, shallow zones with plants protruding above and below the water.
+The wider this zone from open water to dry embankment, the higher the biodiversity.
+Nature-friendly banks form 'the home of fish' and if this is in order, other species such as water insects and amphibians will follow naturally.
+Fish can lay their eggs on the plants and it is a place where young fish can hide from predators such as pike.
+The drier (reed) zone forms 'the home of birds and small (mammalian) animals'.
+In the spring, perennial reeds are needed for nest building by reed warblers, among others.

-Reed used to be seen primarily as bank protection.
-It still has this task.
-But nowadays we also see reed banks as habitats for many plants and animals.
-They are also so-called 'ecological connecting zones' and connect areas with each other, allowing animals to look for other places to live and breed.
-We manage and maintain 1,200 kilometers of reed banks.
-We do the maintenance in phases, mowing about a third of the total each year.
+Reeds used to be seen primarily as bank protection.
+They still serve this purpose today.
+But nowadays, we also see reed banks as habitats for many plants and animals.
+They are also known as 'ecological connection zones' and connect areas with each other, allowing animals to search for other habitats and breeding grounds.
+We manage and maintain 1,200 kilometre .
+We carry out maintenance in phases, mowing approximately one third of the total area each year.